 Due to the war in Viet Nam and the resultant military draft, the City University team was disbanded thus cancelling his scholarship and Kelly enlisted in the U.S. Navy.

-In 1972 Kelly was employed to coach the Icelandic National Olympic gymnastics team, a post held for two years.
+In 1972 while stationed in Kevlavik, Iceland, after meeting with and gaining special permission from president Kristján Eldjárn Kelly was employed to coach the Icelandic National Olympic gymnastics team, a post held for two years.

-In 1973 he became a Hospital Corpsman in the U.S. Navy and, in 1975, assisted in the evacuation of Saigon and the resettlement of tens of thousands of Vietnamese refugees to Westminster, Orange County, CA where he was first exposed to the world of film making, and later worked as a set carpenter and painter.
+A year later he became a Hospital Corpsman in the U.S. Navy and, in April of 1975, assisted in the evacuation of Saigon and the resettlement of tens of thousands of Vietnamese refugees to Westminster, Orange County, CA where he was first exposed to the world of film making, and later worked as a set carpenter and painter.

-Returning to California in 1982 Paddy further developed his interest in writing when he found employment as a script editor.
-It was during this period that Mr. Kelly wrote his first novel, “Politically Erect”, a black comedy-political satire of the last days of the war in Viet Nam and the fall of Saigon.
+After graduation he further developed his interest in writing when he found employment as a script editor.
+It was during this period that Mr. Kelly wrote his first novel, Politically Erect, a black comedy-political satire of the last days of the war in Viet Nam and the fall of Saigon.

 With an economic downturn in America Paddy re-enlisted in the forces this time in the U.S. Army where he gravitated towards Special Operations and intelligence work.
 After passing the eighteen month selection phase Sergeant Kelly served twelve years as a Special Operations Medical Sergeant and worked his way through graduate school earning his M.Ed. from Worcester State College in Boston.